DendrouLab/panpipes/docs/workflows/integration.md

 1. In a new folder, generate config file for integration, `panpipes integration config` and edit the pipeline.yml file.
-2. Run `panpipes integration make plot_pcas` and assess the post filtering qc plots, and pca outputs
-3. Run batch correction with
+2. Run batch correction with
-    `panpipes integration make batch_correction` (or run steps 2 and 3 in one go with `panpipes integration make full`)
+    `panpipes integration make batch_correction` (or run all corrections in one go with `panpipes integration make full`)
-4. Use pipeline outputs to decide on the best batch correction method
+3. Use pipeline outputs to decide on the best batch correction method
-5. Edit the integration pipeline yml with your preferred batch correction
+4. Edit the integration pipeline yml with your preferred batch correction
-6. Run `panpipes integration make merge_correction`
+5. Run `panpipes integration make merge_correction`

 ## Expected structure of MuData object
 The ideal way to run `panpipes integration` is to use the output mudata file from `panpipes preprocess`, as this will make sure the MuData object has correctly names layers and slots.

 The bare minimum MuData object required is normalised data in the X slot of each modality,  a 'raw_counts' layer in each modality, and a sample_id column in each slot of the obs and the outer obs.
-Plus a PCA in the obsm slot for each modality.
+A plus is a PCA in the obsm slot for each modality, if not it will be calculated on the flight with default parameters.